Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Stability

 To prove the claim, we need to show that if $(A,B)$ is admissible, then the points

 and

 are also admissible.

-The first point we have already seen belongs to $E$.
-Now take $p$ that is admissible for $(A,B)$.
+We have already seen that the first point belongs to $E$.
+Take $p$ that is admissible for $(A,B)$.
 By dividing through by $x_{a+b}$ we can suppose that $p$ contains a monomial $m$ that does not depend on $x_{a+b}$.
-Furthermore we can assume that $m$ has a positive coefficient, since if no such monomial existed, setting $x_{a+b} = 0$ would obtain a contradiction.
+Furthermore we assume that $m$ has a positive coefficient, since if no such monomial existed, setting $x_{a+b} = 0$ would obtain a contradiction.

 Write $p = m + q$ and construct